-BNK 122 MONEY AND BANKING 3 sem hrs cr This course stresses the practical aspects of money and banking and emphasizes the basic monetary theory needed by the banking student to apply his knowledge to his particular job.
+by the banking student to apply his knowledge to his particular job.
 Historical treatment is kept to a minimum.
 Emphasis is also placed on such problems as economic stabilization, types of spending, the role of gold, limitation of central bank control, government fiscal policy, balance of payments, and foreign exchange, showing their repercussions on the banking industry in affecting yield curves and the structuring of portfolios.

-This course is designed for banking personnel in data processing and operations departments.
-It covers the topics of data processing concepts, principles, and uses; the impact of technological change; and implications and applications for the future.
+data processing concepts, principles, and uses; the impact of technological change; and implications and applications for the future.

-This course examines the deposit operations of banks in the context of the United States payment system.
-It explores how banks operate relative to their deposit-taking activities.
+how banks operate relative to their deposit-taking activities.
 Emphasis is on system rather than product or instrument.
 Government rules and regulations and the future of American payment mechanisms are covered.

-This course provides the skills that tellers need in today's banking industry.
+BNK 144 TELLER TRAINING This course provides the skills that tellers need in today's banking industry.
 It includes topics on the banking industry's impact upon society and the economy, quality customer service, bank security, and loss prevention techniques, and various other banking transactions.